Skip To Main Content

 Last month, the FPS Human Capital team gathered reflections from staff members who are also Fargo Public Schools alumni — individuals who once sat in the District's classrooms and now lead them.
 Their stories are a powerful reminder that education is not just about what we learn, but who we become along the way.
 Alumni shared how their teachers inspired them to return to FPS as teachers, coaches, counselors, principals, and support staff.

-Homeless Youth Awareness
+Sign that says Homeless Youth Awareness Month

 November is the National Homeless Youth Awareness Month, which also includes National Hunger and Homelessness Awareness Week from November 15-22.
 The goal is to acknowledge and raise awareness of the problems faced by youth, families and individuals at risk of and experiencing homelessness and food insecurity.